dmlc/xgboost/doc/python/python_intro.md

 --------------
 The XGBoost python module is able to load data from:
 - libsvm txt format file
+- comma-separated values (CSV) file
+- Numpy 2D array
-- Numpy 2D array, and
+- Scipy 2D sparse array, and
 - xgboost binary buffer file.

 The data is stored in a ```DMatrix``` object.